jimmyurl/html-js-mongo-app/README.md

 A login form that can be accessed via a "Login" button.
 Pop-up Forms: The registration and login forms appear as pop-ups on the homepage when triggered by user interactions.

 Back-End: There are two sets of back-end code (server.js and db.js) that handle user registration and database connectivity.
-Be sure to choose where to connect locally using(server.js) or provide your connection string provided by mongodb atlas in db.js.
+Be sure to choose whether to connect locally using(server.js) or provide your connection string provided by mongodb atlas in db.js.

 Database: The project uses MongoDB as the database system.
 There's a MongoDB schema defined for the User model with fields for username, email, and password.